-- Call ahead to be sure the nursery or garden store has the plants you need for your lot design. - The best time to plant trees and shrubs is the spring or fall. - · Do not plant in extreme heat. - Water after planting and as needed.
-Do not let plants dry out. - · Weed weekly or as needed. - Mulch and wood chips help protect trees and plants from mowers and conserves water. - If you decide to plant larger trees, speak with a professional or an educational group as older trees can be more difficult to establish.
+- Call ahead to be sure the nursery or garden store has the plants you need for your lot design. - The best time to plant trees and shrubs is in the spring or fall. - · Do not plant in extreme heat. - Water after planting and as needed.
+Do not let plants dry out. - Remove a shrub from the lot design to create or maintain a pathway through the lot. - Inspect trees before purchasing to make sure they are healthy and well formed.
+This will help you select trees that are likely to survive. - · Do not plant trees under overhead wires.